 Member satisfaction with quality of care and services is assessed utilizing a combination of approaches and data sources, including: member surveys, anecdotal information, call center data, and grievance and appeals data.
 The CAHPS surveys are conducted annually by HCPF and HSAG, who work with a third-party survey vendor, DataStat, to administer the survey and collect the data.
-Both are designed to evaluate member perception of services received from the health plan and evaluate performance of network physicians and providers in the delivery of care to members.
+Both are designed to evaluate member perception of services received from the health plan and evaluate the performance of network physicians and providers in the delivery of care to members.
 Survey data is used for continuous quality improvement by establishing benchmarks and/or goals for performance and assessing overall levels of satisfaction as an indication of whether the plan is meeting member expectations.
 These surveys are typically administered January through May.
 Results from these surveys shared with providers are intended to promote quality improvement within provider practices.
-CAHPS survey results can be found at <a href="https://doi.org/10.1006/nc.1006/n
+CAHPS survey results can be found at hcpf.colorado.gov/client-satisfaction-surveys-cahps.